aesophor/wmderland/HACKING.md

 <br>

 ## Questions?
 If you want to start hacking but don't know where to start, please open an issue.
-I'm always open to discussion and changes!
+I'm always open to discussions and changes!